vhugogarcia/vMap/README.md

 ====

-A lightning jQuery plugin with HTML 5 that makes easy the use of Google Maps by sending a simple JSON Data Structure. vMap not only dsplay the locations markers in the map, but also display a list with the locations, this list offers some extra features for example: A location can be clicked and it will be highlighted in the map.
+A lightning jQuery plugin with HTML 5 that makes easy the use of Google Maps by sending a simple JSON Data Structure.

+vMap not only display the locations markers in the map, but also display a list with the locations, this list offers some extra features for example: A location can be clicked and it will be highlighted in the map.

 Copyright (c) 2012 Victor Hugo Garcia - iacido[at]gmail.com